One thing all of us eventually learn about life is that it doesn't stand still! As the saying goes, “Change is constant.”

 Stage 1—Romantic love: This is the exciting, passionate love that we feel when first entering a relationship.
 It’s very exciting, but over time, the flames will die down somewhat.

-Stage 2—Disillusionment and distraction—This is what happens after we’ve been together for a while.
+Stage 2—Disillusionment and distraction: This is what happens after we’ve been together for a while.
 First, we become disillusioned as we start to realize that things are not exactly perfect.
-For instance, our spouse is terrible at helping keep the house clean, or tends to be grumpy every day after work, or our sex life isn’t what we’d hoped.
+(For instance, our spouse is terrible at helping keep the house clean, or tends to be grumpy every day after work.)
 At the same time, our jobs, kids, social lives, and other family concerns distract us from taking care of the relationship.

 Stage 3—Decision point: Although not every couple will experience a serious “crisis” of commitment, most will come to realize at some point that they have to make a choice.
 Facing the reality of everyday life and love and the change we all experience, couples either decide to split up, to “just live with it,” or to move forward together and work on things.

-If we make it past that decision point in a positive way, we can move ahead to a new and deeper stage of love.
+If we make it past that decision point in a positive way, we can get to a new and deeper stage of love.
 But to do so, we must have some skills and realistic beliefs in place.
+What do we mean by this?

 Are you stuck in the trap of, “If he or she would just…then we could be happy”?
 This is a dangerous one!
 If you’re finding that things aren’t how you would like them to be between the two of you, consider what you yourself can change, rather than sitting back and expecting change from your spouse.
 You’re likely to be happy with the results.